1. When I was in high school, I wanted to

 10. I married at 18 and had three children, two when I was in my twenties, and one when I was a bit older.

-11. I love all kinds of music, especially
+11. I love all kinds of music, especially jazz, classical, and

 12. I believe that all people are created equal and should be treated fairly.